needle-mirror/com.unity.sentis/Documentation~/understand-sentis-workflow.md

 ## Run the model

 To run the model, use the `Execute` method of the worker object with the input tensor.
-For example:

 ```
 worker.Execute(inputTensor);